 The Africa Petroleum Equipment Convention (AfriPet) 2018

-According to the International Monetary Fund quarterly Outlook Report released in April 2017, world growth is expected to rise from 3.1 percent in 2016 to 3.5 percent in 2017 and 3.8 percent in 2018.
+According to the International Monetary Fund quarterly Outlook Report released in April 2017, world growth was expected to rise from 3.1 percent in 2016 to 3.5 percent in 2017 and 3.8 percent in 2018.
 In relation, this was anticipated to stir continued growth in the East Africa Region.

-Key partners for the event include; the Ministry of Energy & Petroleum in Kenya, the Ministry of Industrialization in Kenya, the Petroleum Institute of East Africa, the Kenya Chamber of Commerce & Industry and Alison & Davis Group, who are the event conveners.
+Key partners for the event included; the Ministry of Energy & Petroleum in Kenya, the Ministry of Industrialization in Kenya, the Petroleum Institute of East Africa, the Kenya Chamber of Commerce & Industry and Alison & Davis Group, who were the event conveners.

 The three day convention:

-- Bringing together global petroleum equipment manufacturers and suppliers to display their products to the East Africa region market.
+- Brought together global petroleum equipment manufacturers and suppliers to display their products to the East Africa market.

-- To provide a platform for potential buyers of petroleum equipment and solutions to meet and interact with manufacturers and providers from all over the world in the backdrop of growing interest in the region.
+- Provided a platform for potential buyers of petroleum equipment and solutions to meet and interact with manufacturers and providers from all over the world in the backdrop of growing interest in the region.

 - Provided stakeholders in the sector a platform to engage and examine pertinent issues relating to the petroleum business in the region.

 Our Event Model

 The three day convention had been designed to provide plenty of opportunity for participants to network with potential buyers, peers and colleagues.

 The first day of the conference was driven towards interaction between equipment manufacturers and suppliers, government and consumers of petroleum equipments where quality and safety was given prominence.
 Later in the evening, participants had enjoyed a delightful cocktail dinner event.

 The second day had seen sector experts and consultants highlight the latest information on future energy developments, opportunities and solutions through plenary talks from influential speakers, and forum discussions.

 The final day had a morning session interaction that had seen equipment suppliers and experts discuss in more depth the various scientific advances that had been applied to produce optimum equipments to serve for the long haul.
 Later in the afternoon, delegates and exhibitors got to enjoy a relaxing safari adventure at the internationally acclaimed Nairobi National Park situated 20 Km from Nairobi City Centre.